GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-overview/index.md

 Manifest V3 provides first-class support for promises.
 Many popular APIs support promises now, and we will eventually support promises on all appropriate methods.
 Promise chains, async and await are also supported.
+Some API features, such as event listeners, will continue to require callbacks.

 For backward compatibility, many methods continue to support callbacks after promise support is added.
 Be aware that you cannot use both on the same function call.
 If you pass a callback, the function will not return a promise and if you want a promise returned do not pass a callback.
-Some API features, such as event listeners, will continue to require callbacks.

-Forninformation on using promises, see [Promises on MDN][mdn-promise].
+For information on using promises, see [Promises on MDN][mdn-promise].
 For information on converting callbacks to promises and for using them in extensions, see [our own article][doc-promises].